Unidata/Unidata-Dockerfiles/ams2016/README/README.txt

 8 Tomcat Logging for TDS and RAMADDA
 ====================================

-  It is a good idea to mount Tomcat logging directories outside the container so that they can be managed for both the TDS and RAMADDA.
+  It is advisable to mount Tomcat logging directories outside the container so that they can be managed for both the TDS and RAMADDA.

   ,----